kas-catholic/confessit-web/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) for more information about how to contribute to the development of ConfessIt.

+### I18n

+We use [astro-i18next](https://astro-i18next.yassinedoghri.com/) (not officially part of i18next) for i18n, along with [react-i18next](https://react.i18next.com/) for the React portions of our app.
+Astro pages are generated statically.
+The English versions are the source code, non-English versions are generated from the English versions using `npx astro-i18next generate`.
+Astro itself is basically unaware that these are translated/generated pages, and treats them like any other astro file.
+So they'll work with any Astro command like `npm run dev`, but you need to re-run `npx astro-i18next generate` any time you modify the English source, because nothing is watching those files to update the translated versions.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: